 Can I Trademark an Acronym?

 Yes, you can trademark an acronym provided that you use it as the brand name for your products or services.
 For example, “AT&T” is a registered trademark for a line of telephone products and services.
+This term functions as a strong trademark because it uniquely identifies the company's offerings.

 This information was provided by our founding attorney, Xavier Morales, Esq.